-PROPOSAL 3 - ADVISORY VOTE ON THE FREQUENCY OF AN ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 3 - ADVISORY VOTE ON THE FREQUENCY OF AN ADVISORY VOTE ON EXECUTIVE COMPENSATION (SAY-ON-FREQUENCY PROPOSAL)

-Section 14A of the Securities Exchange Act of 1934, as amended, also enables the Company's stockholders to indicate how frequently the Company should seek an advisory vote on the compensation of its named executive officers, as disclosed pursuant to the SEC's compensation disclosure rules, such as Proposal Two of this proxy statement.
-By voting on this Proposal Three, stockholders may indicate whether they would prefer an advisory vote on named executive officer compensation once every one, two, or three years.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, requires the Company to hold this advisory vote on the frequency of the "Say-On-Pay" vote at least once every six years.
+Section 14A of the Securities Exchange Act of 1934, as amended, also enables the Company's stockholders to indicate how frequently the Company should seek an advisory vote on the compensation of its named executive officers, as disclosed pursuant to the SEC's compensation disclosure rules, such as Proposal 2 of this Proxy Statement.
+By voting on this Proposal 3, stockholders may indicate whether they would prefer an advisory vote on named executive officer compensation once every one, two, or three years.
+Alternatively, stockholders may abstain from casting a vote.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") requires the Company to hold this advisory vote on the frequency of the "Say-On-Pay" vote at least once every six years.

-After careful consideration of this Proposal Three, the Board has determined that an advisory vote on executive compensation that occurs every year is the most appropriate alternative for the Company, and therefore the Board recommends that stockholders vote for a one-year interval for the advisory vote on executive compensation.
+Currently, consistent with the preference expressed by the stockholders at our 2022 Annual Meeting of Stockholders, the policy of the Board is to solicit a non-binding advisory vote on the compensation of our named executive officers every year.
+After careful consideration of this Proposal 3, the Board has determined that an advisory vote on executive compensation that occurs every year is the most appropriate alternative for the Company, and therefore the Board recommends that stockholders vote for a one-year interval for the advisory vote on executive compensation.

 In formulating its recommendation, the Board considered that an annual advisory vote on executive compensation will allow stockholders to provide direct input on the Company's compensation philosophy, policies and practices as disclosed in the proxy statement every year.
 Additionally, an annual advisory vote on executive compensation is consistent with the Company's policy of seeking input from, and engaging in discussions with, stockholders on corporate governance matters and the Company's executive compensation philosophy, policies and practices.
-The Company understands that stockholders may have different views as to what is the best approach for the Company, and the Company looks forward to hearing from stockholders on this Proposal Three.
+The Company understands that stockholders may have different views as to what is the best approach for the Company, and the Company looks forward to hearing from stockholders on this Proposal 3.